-Trapped air inside your radiators stop warm water circulating around resulting in your radiator being cold at the top, but warm at the bottom.
+Trapped air inside your radiators stops warm water circulating around resulting in your radiator being cold at the top, but warm at the bottom.
 It means your central heating system isn't working efficiently and it can take longer to warm up your room.

 Avoid using the standby mode for your appliances and devices as they will still use energy.
 Getting into the habit of switching things off at the wall will not only save money but it’s much better for the environment.

 Tea may be one of the nation’s favourite drinks but rethinking how you make a brew can make a huge difference.
-Rather than filling a whole kettle to just make one or two cups of tea, just using heating the amount you need can make a real difference.
+Rather than filling a whole kettle to just make one or two cups of tea, just heating the amount you need can make a real difference.
 Alternatively fill the kettle up to the max and once it’s boiled use a thermal flask to keep the water hot throughout the day.